svenkubiak/mangooio/docs/filters.md

 }
 ```

-Assign several filters; they run in declaration order:
+Assign several filters at once, and they run in the order you declared them:

 ```java
 @FilterWith({MyFirstFilter.class, MySecondFilter.class})